-Colourful Ornaments ‘Beach Medium Ovoid’ by Peter Layton
+Colourful Ornaments ‘Pink Tahiti Stoneform’ by Peter Layton

 These rich and decadent colourful ornaments by Peter Layton are bold and exciting.
-Dazzling colours dance around the circumference of the glass dropper to create a piece that exudes a myriad of hues.
+Dazzling colours dance throughout the glass form to create a piece that exudes a myriad of hues.

-These pieces are an intoxicating mix of the bright and the beautiful.
+The ‘Pink Tahiti’ collection features pieces with an intoxicating mix of the bright and the beautiful.
 Colourful ornaments that will brighten any room or conservatory.
 Something for those with discerning tastes and a hunger for rich and lasting colour.

 Colourful Ornaments Artist